 Other existing problems about the quoted excerpt from the Catholic catechism above are probably not as readily apparent to a cursory reader.
 The Lord Jesus Christ does make mention of the unpardonable sin, which is blasphemy against the Holy Spirit (Mark 3:28-29).
-The people who take the mark of the Beast during the tribulation period are also sealed permanently for eternal condemnation (Revelation 13:12-19; 14:9-12).
 So it is not true that the Roman Catholic Church has the power to absolve sin, no matter how serious the action in the sight of God.
 Furthermore, we know that Rome does not have any ability to forgive sins because the Scripture teaches only God knows the hearts of man (1 Samuel 16:7; 1 Kings 8:37-39; 2 Chronicles 6:30).
-To claim that the Roman Catholic Church has the authority to forgive sins is to put that organization in the place of God, and so is presumption in the highest degree.
+To claim that the Roman Catholic Church has the authority to forgive sins is to place that organization in the place of God, and so is presumption in the highest degree.